Well, the Justice Department has announced the indictment of Ted Stevens, the longest-serving Republican senator.

 And the original aspect gets obscured.

-Obama was slated to go see some tr some sick soldiers, recovering soldiers at two hospitals in Germany and bailed out.
+Now, the original thing, the point about which everybody is arguing is the original report, Obama was slated to go see some sick soldiers, recovering soldiers at two hospitals in Germany and bailed out.

 He didn't go, as the original report said, because he chose to work out.

-Then they say, Why?
+Then they said, why?

-That'd have been bad form.
+That would have been bad form.

 And the Pentagon got involved.

-And they said, Well, he can't bring certain people with him because if he does, then if he brings campaign people, even military people that are retired that are serving in advisory roles, and that would be a campaign event.
+And they said, well, he can't bring certain people with him because if he does, then if he brings campaign people, even military people that are retired, that are serving in advisory roles, and that would be a campaign event.

 We can't have that because the military can't show preference.

-And then somebody said, Well, there and you can't bring the media, there won't be any pictures.
+And then somebody said, well, and you can't bring the media.

-Then people say, aha, that's why I didn't go, because there's no photo up here, and so there's no value in it.
+Then people say, aha, that's why he didn't go because there's no photo op here.

-Now, I suspect, and now the the campaign's denying that, the Pentagon's saying one thing, the Obama campaign is saying another.
+Now, I suspect, and now the campaign's denying that.

 The whole thing's gotten so cloudy and murky that people have forgotten what the first thing is.

-The military was running this trip, and then all of a sudden he doesn't go.
+And then all of a sudden he doesn't go.

 He canceled the trips.

-Now that's all you need to know.
+Now, that's all you need to know.

 Everything after that is simply CYA.